 Definite for skeletal structure improvement and energy generation context.

-Collaborates with calcium to contribute toward building bones and teeth.
+Collaborates with calcium to contribute towards building bones and teeth.

 Are helpful for various aspects of immune function and for the body’s response to injuries, including the healing of wounds.